guoshengkang/DiQoS/README.md

 ### Approaches (and Evaluate Effectiveness)
 #### Comparing Approaches
-We have implemented DiQoS and other four existing representative approaches .
-Note that utility-based approaches are not included in comparison experiments, since we argue that QoS preferences cannot be provided by users in practice.
+We have implemented DiQoS and other four existing representative approaches.
 **DSL-RS**: This baseline approach randomly selects k services from S_DSL.
 **DSL-KNN** [2]: This approach models services recommendation as a k nearest neighbors problem.
 It selects k services from S_DSL that are most similar to s_r.
 This is the first attempt to solve the problem of personalized quality centric service recommendation.
 **DQCSR-CC** and **DQCSR-CR** [3]: These approaches first identify the S_DSL.
 Then the identified services are clustered with K-Means algorithm.
 DQCSR-CC selects a service from each cluster which is nearest to its cluster center, and DQCSR-CR selects a service from each cluster whose coverage region has the minimum radius.
 This is the first attempt to handle users’ uncertain quality correlation in service recommendation.